markstev/mark-starter/README.md

 To run migrations and push db schema locally create a `.env` file in `packages/db` and add your database url.

 `packages/db/.env`

 ```
 DATABASE_URL=your_database_url
 ```

 1. **Supabase Setup (Any postgres DB will work)**

 - Create a new project on [Supabase](https://supabase.com)
 - Copy your database url to the .env file
 - Run `pnpm db:push` to initialize the database and mess around.
 - When ready, run `pnpm db:generate` to generate the schema.
 And then run `pnpm db:migrate` to apply the schema to the database.

 1. **Clerk Setup**

 - Create a new application on [Clerk](https://clerk.com)
 - Copy your API keys to the .env file
 - Configure your OAuth providers if needed

 #### Webhooks

 There is a webhook setup in clerk for the api to handle user creation and authentication.
 Use this to setup a sync between clerk and the user database.
 Further details can be found in the [api readme](apps/api/README.md).

 ## Development

+Make sure node is on v22
+`nvm use 22`

 Run the development server:

 `turbo dev`

 This will start both the API and web applications in development mode:

 - API: http://localhost:3004
 - Web: http://localhost:3000